 Here are some of my own usual practices (not “rules”).

 - Your helmet will look after your head; so it’s a good idea to look after your helmet.
-This includes not dropping it on the floor, and not carrying it dangling from the outside of the rucksack in such a way that it will swing about and hit things, or potentially fall off.
+This obviously includes not dropping it on the floor.
+It’s also best not to carry it dangling from the outside of the rucksack in such a way that it will swing about and hit things, or potentially fall off.

-- As soon as you arrive at the foot of a crag, you are at risk from falling rock (and falling equipment, if there are climbers above you!).
+- As soon as you arrive at the foot of a crag, you are at risk from falling rock.
+Falling equipment is also a danger, if there are climbers above you!
 It’s a good idea to put on a helmet as soon as you arrive.

 - For that reason, I carry my helmet at the very top of my rucksack (but still safely inside it).

 - Sports climbing is not inherently “safe” though it can safer than other forms of climbing.
 Limestone (a popular sports climbing rock-type) is both notoriously slippery and prone to breaking.
-The belayer may be at more risk than the climber so I will usually wear a helmet at the foot of many sports crags even if the climber doesn’t.
+The belayer may be at more risk than the climber.
+It’s a good idea for them to wear a helmet at the foot of many sports crags even if the climber doesn’t.

 - Scrambles in particular demand respect, as they are often in areas with more loose rock than harder rock climbs.
-Nobody has ever been hurt or killed by a scrambling grade, but they have by falling rocks.
+Nobody has ever been hurt or killed by a scrambling grade.
+However, they are killed by falling rocks or falling off themselves.
 Grade 1 scrambles are not inherently safer than Grade 3 scrambles – especially if they are popular, busy routes and there are other groups ahead and above you.
 I often wear a helmet on busy Grade 1 scrambles for this reason.
 Don’t base your decision to wear, or not wear, a helmet solely on the grade of a route.